13922341/41189-My-Reflective-Portfolio/README.md

 What were the challenges I have encountered/observed and how well (did I/my team) handle them?

-The main challenge I encountered this week was trying to understand the functioning of Python.
+The main challenge I encountered this week was trying to understand the functioning of Jupyter.
 I struggled despite thorough research and hence I handled the situation well by asking assistance from my group members.

 What would I do better next time and with what anticipated results?